 Basic Navigation Routine – Intermediate + Skills Tool Kit – Advanced Strategies and Beyond Advanced

 Better Orienteering works through a set of ideas that will help you join up your skills effectively and use them reliably when orienteering.
-That is why this website, and the summary that accompanies it, are not just a list of skills.
+That is why this website is not just a list of skills.

 If you are a newcomer who has not been orienteering before, or you have only been a few times, have a look at the Beginner section.

 If you have been orienteering a while and want to build a solid basis for good navigation then look at the Basic Navigation Routine section under the Skill Levels menu.
 Also have a look at the Skills Tool Kit under the Intermediate section